-Oil markets and issuers involved in all aspects of the oil and energy markets have experienced significant volatility and price declines in recent months.
+Oil markets and issuers involved in all aspects of the oil and energy markets have experienced significant volatility in recent years.
 Many such issuers have cut revenue and capital expenditure targets as well as distributions to their shareholders.
-There can be no assurance that such recent volatility and declines will not continue, which could have an adverse impact on the Company and returns to Shareholders.
+There can be no assurance that such volatility will not continue, which could have an adverse impact on the Company and returns to Shareholders.